bagder/docs/curl-vs-wget.md

   straight-forward Unix clones. curl requires but a C89 compiler.

-- *More SSL libraries* and SSL support: curl can be built with one out of twelve (12!) different SSL/TLS libraries, and it offers more control and wider support for protocol details.
+- *More SSL libraries* and SSL support: curl can be built with one out of eleven (11!) different SSL/TLS libraries, and it offers more control and wider support for protocol details.

 - *HTTP auth*: curl supports more HTTP authentication methods, especially over